 Thank you for your suggestions.
-As suggested by the reviewer, we have changed the title to "Simulated Zonal Current Characteristics in the Southeastern Tropical Indian Ocean (SETIO)", as shown in Line 1 (the revised manuscript).
+As suggested by the reviewer, we have changed the title to "Simulated Zonal Current Characteristics in the Southeastern Tropical Indian Ocean (SETIO)".

 2. Line 40-45: I do not understand the logical relationship here between previous studies and what you said after "Hence".
 What is the scientific question that is not understood in previous studies and what is your purpose?
 That should specified clearly and unambiguously.